suker200/minimonitor/README.md

     - 3 values will be sub data of column "loadavg" when graphing in influxdb + grafana
     - **Note**: this loadavg value will return for graphing by return to messages: messages <\- loadavg
-    - Take notification: call pushbullet function with some default variable
+    - **Take notification**: call pushbullet function with some default variable
       + data_report.Pushbullet_report(function, object_config, "LoadAvg1Min", loadavg1min)
       + **Clarify**:
         - function, object_config: from Function input